Tesla Model S review

 Click here to see why you can trust DrivingElectric reviews, or for a more detailed look at the Tesla Model S, read on for the rest of our in-depth review...

 - 1Verdict - currently readingThe Tesla Model S set the bar that all other long-range EVs had to meet – but you can no longer buy a right-hand-drive car in the UK

 - 2Range, battery & chargingLarge batteries and access to Tesla's Supercharger network makes the Model S a great long-distance car – but it's now left-hand drive only

-- 3Running costs & insuranceThe running costs of the Tesla Model S are very low, but the asking price isn't cheap
+- 3Running costs & insuranceCertain drivers could save a fortune running a car like the Tesla Model S, but the asking price isn't cheap

 - 4Performance, motor & driveThe Tesla Model S is exceedingly quick and performs well as a refined motorway cruiser; semi-autonomous features reduce the strain further

 - 5Interior, dashboard & infotainmentThe Tesla Model S feels spacious and elegant inside, although the fit and finish leaves a little to be desired